-There is a very interesting physical phenomenon in the physics of archery, known as Archer's paradox.
+There is a very interesting physical phenomenon in the physics behind archery, known as Archer's paradox.
 When an arrow is released to the left (or right) of a bow and is deliberately aimed off target, it will straighten out during release and hit the target.
 This paradoxical situation is known as Archer's paradox.
 The figure below illustrates this.

 Physics Of Archery – Analysis Of Archer's Paradox

 Due to the relatively high force of the bow string acting on the arrow, it rapidly accelerates and a high-speed camera is required to capture the motion.
 Also, because this large force is acting in the direction of the arrow shaft, it begins to oscillate (fishtail) back and forth.
 This is the natural vibration the arrow experiences when subjected to a brief but large force.
 It's similar to hitting something with a hammer and it vibrating as a result.
 The force acting on the arrow is equal to the draw force as the archer pulls the string back to the release position.
 This force can be in the range of 30-50 lb which is very large compared to the mass of the arrow, which is why it accelerates so rapidly (due to Newton's second law, F = ma).

 Thus, the physics of archery is more than just shooting an arrow at the target.
 One must also account for the oscillation of the arrow during the release.
 In the explanation that follows, more details will be given on what occurs when the arrow is released and why it flies in the trajectory that it does.